-1022.2 License for Site Preparation
+1022.2 License for Site Preparation1022.2 License for Site Preparation

 A timber operator's license is required for mechanical site preparation activities undertaken before the stocking standards of the Act and rules have been met in a logging area.
 Site preparation activities involving broadcast burning are exempt from timber operator licensing requirements.